Why the Citizen Nighthawk is a Great Choice

 Depending on the model you want, you can pick up a brand new Nighthawk for somewhere between $300 and $400, or a bit over or under.
 Shop around online and you can often find used, refurbished and even new Nighthawks in the $100 to $250 range.
 This makes the watch one of the most affordable timepieces of its kind on the scene.

 It’s hard to beat a Citizen Nighthawk in terms of toughness and durability.
 A solid stainless steel case (some PVD coated) can take some serious knocking around, as does a scratch-resistant mineral dial window.
 Its quartz movement has been long tested for extreme accuracy over extended periods of time.
 Most models are resistant to water up to 300 meters, making them perfect for swimming, snorkeling and showering.

 There’s no getting around this one.
 The Citizen Nighthawk has a busy dial.
 If minimalism is your thing, you’re probably not going to look twice at the watch.
-For everyone else, a face full of admittedly cluttered elements is the selling point.
-It’s designed for aviation and pilots of old needed to pack lots of info on their watch faces.
+For everyone else, a face full of admittedly cluttered elements is the selling point of this watch.
+It’s designed for aviation and pilots of old who needed to pack lots of info on their watch faces.
 Luminous hands and markers glow quite brightly at night, making it an excellent choice for evening outdoor activity and adding a more than subtle nod to the watch’s name.

 Functions You Will Actually Use